- Major AFL and AFLW Awards

 Since 1991, the All-Australian Team has been comprised of the 18 best players in the AFL (by position).
 In addition, three interchange players and a coach of the year are selected.
 It is determined by a panel after the home and away season.
 Unlike the Brownlow Medal, players that have been reported and found guilty are still eligible to be included in the team.

 Since the 1980s, an Australian team took on Ireland in a hybrid rules game, using elements of both Aussie Rules and Gaelic Football, with the round Gaelic football being used during play.
-Beginning in 1998, it was been played on a yearly basis (with the exception of 2007, 2009, and 2012), with the two countries alternating annually as hosts.
+Beginning in 1998, it was played on a yearly basis (with the exception of 2007, 2009, and 2012), with the two countries alternating annually as hosts.
+The series was interrupted by the pandemic.

-For 1999, the Players Association selected a "team of the last 25 years."
+For 1999, the Players Association (AFLPA) selected a "team of the last 25 years."
 Those honored were:

 |Backs:||Gary Ayres (Hawthorn)||Stephen Silvagni (Carlton)||Guy McKenna (West Coast)|